Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 "Cold, wet and gray. "

 Seventy-Two had made his position within the Hierarchy through exclusive use of biodrones.
-A signature technique was necessary---every Number needed a unique angle, something that made them more suitable for certain niches than were their fellows, and the biodrone angle had paid off beautifully in leading to the Earth assignment.
+A signature technique was necessary - every Number needed a unique angle, something that made them more suitable for certain niches than were their fellows, and the biodrone angle had paid off beautifully in leading to the Earth assignment.

 These human ones bothered him somewhat, though.
 Despite being entirely slaved to his will, they still retained an element of personality, and a tendency towards being talkative, or even garrulous.

 Other Numbers may have seen this as a liability, but the humans seemed uniquely capable of spotting a fake in their midst.
 The first-generation biodrones, the ones that had been truly limited in faculties and personality, had provoked remarkably strong negative reactions among the few humans with whom they had interacted.
-The "uncanny valley" they called it---if it looked human but didn't behave enough like one, then it stood out, which was the precise opposite of what a Biodrone was for.
+The "uncanny valley" they called it - if it looked human but didn't behave enough like one, then it stood out, which was the precise opposite of what a Biodrone was for.
 The successful newer models had much more mental flexibility, which wasn't comfortable territory to be in.

-That small hiccup aside, all it took to create a biodrone was one human and a little surgery which, thanks to their uniquely sturdy biology, the subject recovered from the operations far more swiftly---and was more likely to survive them---than any other sapient being that Seventy-Two had ever converted that way..
+That small hiccup aside, all it took to create a biodrone was one human and a little surgery which, thanks to their uniquely sturdy biology, the subject recovered from the operations far more swiftly - and was more likely to survive them - than any other sapient being that Seventy-Two had ever converted that way..
 He would have to archive their DNA for future cloning programs.

 Still.
 They weren't cheap or easy to produce.
 Losing one to Boone's ingenuity and paranoia had been painful, and no appropriate specimens for conversion had yet come his way.
 Being down to only two drones was making it harder and harder to keep pace with humanity's developments.